 We now present both the standardized and the unstandardized coefficients (in Appendices) for the path analyses fitted for each population and year.
 Effect sizes can be interpreted from the unstandardized coefficients, as they represent the change in absolute units of the response caused by a change of one absolute unit of the predictor, while holding all other predictors constant.

-We now also provide information of effect sizes in terms how a given change in phenology influences the probability of predation and how this change in risk of predation translates into decreases in fitness (P15, L348-354).
+We now also provide information of effect sizes in terms of how a given change in phenology influences the probability of predation and how this change in risk of predation translates into decreases in fitness (P13-14, L274-282).

-We have also added new analyses examining how effect of caterpillar presence compare to the range of natural variation in fitness within and among populations.

-On the other hand, to evaluate how much does the effect of caterpillar presence compare to the range of natural variation in fitness within and among populations, we have now included results from analyses of: 1) differences in number of intact fruits among attacked and non-attacked plants within each population, and 2) differences in mean number of intact fruits among populations with and without the predator.

-2) 2010: One-way ANOVA, Estimate = -0.1413 (ns), reduction of 15%

-2011: One-way ANOVA, Estimate= -0.1509 (ns), reduction of 20%
+We have also added new analyses examining how the effect of caterpillar presence compares to the range of natural variation in fitness within and among populations.
+We did not find significant differences in fitness among populations with and without the predator, although mean number of intact fruits was higher in populations without the predator in both study years.
+The presence of the predator reduced mean population fitness by 15% in 2010 (mean fitness was 0.97 in populations without the predator and 0.83 in populations with the predator) and by 20% in 2011 (mean fitness was 0.76 in populations without the predator and 0.61 in populations with the predator).
+We have also explored relationships among fitness (i.e. number of intact fruits) and the proportion of predated fruits, flowers and buds in populations where the predator was present, in order to assess the percentage of the variation in fitness within and among populations that was explained by the effect of the predator.
+We found that predation explained between 0.22 and 49.54 % of the variation in fitness within populations and years (27.72 % on average, R2 values from Poisson GLMs relating the number of intact fruits per plant to the proportion of predated fruits, flowers and buds).
+Predation explained also 26.39 % of the variation in fitness among populations and years (R2 value from a linear model relating the mean number of intact fruits per plant to the mean proportion of predated fruits, flowers and buds).
+These results are now mentioned in the text (P14, L282-290).

 Finally, I have a pretty trivial suggestion, which you can decide to ignore if you like.
 Personally, I would change the title to "Caterpillar seed predators...".
 After all, it is the caterpillar that's doing the predating.

 We have now changed the title as well as the wording in this respect throughout the text, according to the editor’s suggestion.